cbs-software/smarteru-php-client/docs/DataTypes/User.md

 `array`

-> the container for assigning groups to the user
+> the container for the User's groups

 <hr />